Pakistan International Airlines: 2010s

 In January 2017, PIA retired all of the Airbus A310-300s from its fleet.
 For replacement, PIA leased four Boeing 737-800s from Pegasus Airlines, which were returned later on completion of the lease period.
 After over 50 years of service, PIA service to New York ended in October 2017 as a result of TSA regulation preventing nonstop flights from Pakistan and the US, leaving Toronto as PIA's only destination in North America – which continues to be served by nonstop flights from Karachi, Lahore, and Islamabad.

 In 2017, PIA decided to replace its reservation and ticketing system "Sabre" with a Turkish-origin system called "Hitit".
 Both PIA & Hitit signed an agreement and in September 2018, the airline successfully switched to the new system.
-At the end of 2018, the airline was burdened with $3.3 billion in debt, up from $2.97 the year before, and thus requiring government bailouts for continued operation.
+At the end of 2018, the airline was burdened with $3.3 billion in debt, up from $2.97 billion the year before, and thus requiring government bailouts for continued operation.
 With the demise of Shaheen Air, PIA launched routes that had previously been served only by Shaheen.

-New profitable routes were launched in 2019, while profitable routes such as Karachi-Toronto saw increased frequencies. six unprofitable routes were discontinued in 2019.
+New profitable routes were launched in 2019, with profitable routes such as Karachi-Toronto saw increased frequencies.
+Meanwhile, six unprofitable routes were discontinued in 2019.
 In April 2019, PIA claimed that its revenues almost matched operating costs.
 Later that year following a visit of TSA officials to the Islamabad International Airport in July 2019, PIA expressed hope that non-stop flights to the US would be permitted.
 In August 2019, PIA laid off 1,000 "redundant employees".
 In September, PIA announced that it would lease additional aircraft to increase the airline's fleet to 37 by 2020, and 45 by 2023.
 By the end of 2019, PIA reported a 41% increase in year-on-year revenue due to discontinuation of unprofitable routes, reintroduction of grounded aircraft, and a sharp increase in cargo-space utilisation.